PaperMC/PaperDocs/source/server/configuration.rst

       hoppers.
 Dramatically improves hopper performance but will break protection plugins and any others that depend on this event.

+* ignore-occluding-blocks
+    - **default**: false
+    - **description**: Determines if hoppers will ignore containers inside occluding blocks, like a hopper minecart inside a sand block.
+Enabling this will improve performance for hoppers checking where to insert items.

 anti-xray
 ~~~~~~~~~